Space debris: Lost equipment

-Space debris includes a glove lost by astronaut Ed White on the first American spacewalk (EVA), a camera lost by Michael Collins near Gemini 10, a thermal blanket lost during STS-88, garbage bags jettisoned by Soviet cosmonauts during Mir's 15-year life, a wrench, and a toothbrush.
+Space debris includes a glove lost by astronaut Ed White on the first American spacewalk (aka EVA), a camera lost by Michael Collins near Gemini 10, a thermal blanket lost during STS-88, garbage bags jettisoned by Soviet cosmonauts during Mir's 15-year life, a wrench, and a toothbrush.
 Sunita Williams of STS-116 lost a camera during an EVA.
 During an STS-120 EVA to reinforce a torn solar panel, a pair of pliers was lost, and in an STS-126 EVA, Heidemarie Stefanyshyn-Piper lost a briefcase-sized tool bag.

+Fragmentations

+An in-orbit fragmentation occurs when an artificial object in space unexpectedly breaks apart or sheds material outside its intended mission profile, serving as the primary generator of catalogued space debris.
+Historically, the majority of fragmentation events were caused by the sudden explosion of spent rocket upper stages and decommissioned satellites due to internal pressure build-ups or residual propellants.
+However, deliberate weapon testing and accidental hypervelocity impacts are also significant drivers of the orbital debris population.